carakesa/dotfiles2.0/README.md

 Still managed via RCM (rcup, rcdn)

+## Dependencies

+* Fish (shell)
+    - Tide prompt
+    -
+* For shells and aliases:
+    - exa
+    - less
+    - bat
+* bspwm
+    - bspwm
+    - rofi
+    - polybar
+    - picom
+* Wal
+    - More eye candy to play with everythign else (WIP)

+* redshift
+* lunarvim
+    - requires neovim first!
+* xcape
+    - supplements the keyboard layouts

+## Assumptions:
+These should be fairly system agnostic, however the base is (currently) created from Archcraft's BSPWM configs

+~/.config/bspwm/   contains the configs not only from bspwm, but also:
+   - alacritty
+   - picom
+   - dunst
+   - themes/*/  <- these have Polybar and rofi settings
+   - xsettings.d

 ## Configs include:

 * aliases for shells (bash, but can be called by others I think)